verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] The Cosmos is rich beyond measure - in elegant facts, in exquisite interrelationships, in the subtle machinery of awe.
 - [ ] Keep talking.
 Love the sound of your voice.
 Even in texts
 - [ ] It's as natural as a sunset and as fundamental as gravity.
+- [ ] From the time you take your first breath, you become eligible to die.